McLean Financial Services Navigation

 Memories of school include (gloopy) custard, telling your bestie to also sharpen their pencil so that the two of you can chat at the bin [not sure how the teacher let this happen, I mean how many times do you need to use your white colouring pencil], being excited about favourite lessons, assemblies to find out the tea about what’s happening at school, being the best at something, and the childhood fantasy of imagining the world as a place that’s cooler than it really was.

+For Cameron, he was never “academic” and preferred a more hands-on approach to life.
+One of his favourite memories is taking part in “business enterprise” where him and his best mate sold sweets and drinks to classmates for a handsome little profit.
 But, recently Cameron was invited to give a careers talk at a school (online because of the pandemic).
 And as one should anticipate, a presentation was required to be submitted, and well… it’s been a while since Cameron has had to do any homework [or blame his dog for eating it].
-And, in true form, he skived and passed the “homework” over to Mabel. (https://bit.ly/38iayUB)
+And, in true form, he skived and passed the “homework” over to Mabel.

 Mabel was not excited about making the life of a Mortgage and Protection Advisor seem like a glamorous choice to kids in Primary 6, or as Cameron suggested: “Make me sound like a Marvel Hero or something.”
 However, she did empathise with Cameron as she wasn’t the one who had to deliver the presentation.
 Luckily, the school had provided us (Yeah, I guess it’s a joint effort now!) with a brief and a few questions from their pupils.
+The questions were eye-opening!
 When we think of our own financial education, it’s very obvious how much was lacking when we were at school a few decades ago.
 The concept of mortgages, life insurance, critical illness cover and income protection was never talked about in high school, never mind primary school.

 It did get Mabel and Cameron thinking about how they had a unique opportunity, and that they should be educating their children about finances as well.
 It also got us thinking about things we wish we’d known before adult life took over.
+So, without further ado...Here’s a list we’ve compiled, of ten things that will benefit you when applying for a mortgage and related insurances:

 1. Make sure you’re on the electoral roll.
 It’s easy to register online via www.gov.uk.